imprint

 How can I delete my data or prevent data storage?

-With the automatic deletion function of location and activity data introduced in 2019, information on location determination and web / app activity – depending on your decision – is stored for either 3 or 18 months and then deleted.
-In addition, you can manually delete this data from the history at any time via the Google account.
+With the automatic deletion function for location and activity data introduced in 2019, location and web/app activity information is stored for either 3 or 18 months – depending on your decision – and then deleted.
+You can also manually delete this data from your history at any time via your Google account.
 If you want to completely prevent your location from being recorded, you must pause the “Web and app activity” section in your Google account.
-Click Data & Personalization, then click the Activity Settings option.
+Click on “Data and personalization” and then on the “Activity settings” option.
 Here you can switch the activities on or off.

 Chrome: Delete, activate and manage cookies in Chrome